runekaagaard/hypergen/DOCUMENTATION.rst

 Client State
 ============

-The client maintains a thin state to handle going offline and what to do when receiving unknown server errors.
+The client maintains a thin state to handle going offline, what to do when receiving unknown server errors and configuring concurrency models.
 This can be set either from the server with the ``set_state`` command or directly in the frontend.

 It defaults to:

 .. code-block:: javascript

-    export var state = {
+    export var default_state = {
         hypergen: {
             execution_modes: {
                 main: {